andrewnk/turtlecoin-docker/dockerfiles/turtle-network-cli-ttyd/README.md

 # Turtle Network CLI With TTYD Docker Image

-This is a dockerized image of the [Turtle Network CLI](https://github.com/turtlecoin/turtle-network-cli) running on apline with ttyd.
+This is a dockerized version of the [Turtle Network CLI](https://github.com/turtlecoin/turtle-network-cli) running on apline with ttyd.
 The process is run within tmux to persist the session in case the page reloads or crashes.

 Build Arguments/Environment Variables: